Jordan Banking Sector

 Islamic banking is becoming an important alternative to ordinary banking in Jordan.
 Jordan Islamic Bank (JIB) was the first to open in 1978, followed by Arab International Islamic Bank in 1998.
 By 2008, these constituted 11% of the 23 banks in Jordan, but 12.5% of deposits, and 15% of total bank credit.
 In that year, however, Islamic banking began growing even more, with the entry of Dubai Islamic Bank and Jordan Dubai Islamic Bank.
 In 2010, Saudi Arabia’s Al Rajhi Bank is joining them.

-Musa Shihadeh, General Manager of Jordan Islamic Bank (JIB)
+Jordan Islamic Bank

 we operate by financing the commodity….
 People like our system because we do not pay or charge interest.